alnvny/productInventory/API_Documentation.md

 **Data example** Product ID and number of quantity to be reserved for that ID should be sent in array of Objects  with `id` and `count` property, which will be the value for `product` property.

-  `giveAllInStock` property is set true if all the available stocks are to be consumed though there isn't stocks available that is requested.
+  `giveAllInStock` property is set true if all the available stocks are to be consumed or reserved though there isn't stocks available that is requested.

 ```json
 {